saraho1123/js-fun-at-the-library/README.md

 #### Notes to ask during review:
   - Is it better to declare a variable inside of a function and return the variable, or to just return the obj/array/etc that the function is declaring?
     - Example: in book.js buildMainCharacter() ... would it be better to declare a variable that is assigned to the object and then return the variable?
 Library.js createLibrary() is done this way.

+  - Are several for loops or nested for loops better?
+I have a feeling a nested is.
+I'm thinking mainly of checkoutBook() in Library.js.